Loan Interest Calculator

 • Term length: longer terms usually increase total interest, even if payments per period are lower.

-• Payment frequency: changes per period rate and schedule length.
+• Payment frequency: changes the per-period interest rate and schedule length.

 • Repayment method: changes the balance path, which changes interest accumulation.